Loading

 5. Cruise the Marlborough Sounds

 Add the stunning Marlborough Sounds to your must-do Blenheim attractions.
-Made up of ancient sunken river valleys including the Queen Charlotte, Kenepuru and Pelorus Sounds, the area is a comfortable half hour drive from Blenheim.
+Made up of ancient sunken river valleys including the Queen Charlotte, Kenepuru and Pelorus Sounds, the area is a comfortable half-hour drive from our Blenheim motel accommodation.
 Best experienced on the water, book the top-rated Greenshell Mussel Cruise from Havelock or jump on the Picton Mail Boat Cruise, both great ways to explore hidden inlets and see first-hand how the local’s live in one of New Zealand’s most picturesque spots.
 Don’t be surprised if a pod of dolphins pops up and surf alongside so keep your camera handy.

 Whatever your interests, the things to do in Blenheim are plentiful and fun.
 Contact our guest-services team at the Bella Vista Motel for information on tours or other Blenheim attractions.
 We’re only too happy to help.